Submitting Jobs to the NCI GADI

 Vocabulary

-The role of the SGE scheduler is to match available resources to jobs.
+The role of the OpenPBS scheduler is to match available resources to jobs.
 In different contexts, the terms can have varying meanings.
-However, if we focus in the context of HPC, here are the definitions:
+However, if we focus on the context of HPC, here are the definitions:

 Key Points